… Strategies for the Global Market

 Outside Fortress Europe: Strategies for the Global Market was published in December 2018 in anticipation of Brexit occurring on 29th March 2019.
 A limited-series weekly commentary, the Global Business Strategy Blog, was published from 1st March through 3rd May 2019.
 It combined extracts from Outside Fortress Europe with analysis of international business issues and global strategic management challenges which appeared in the business news headlines during each week.
 Seven academic essays focusing on globalisation, competitive strategies and organizational change were also drawn from the book and posted in unabridged form.
 A peer-reviewed compilation of selected posts and four essays was created and is presented in this site within the Global Business Strategy Album tab on the Main Menu.

-The 20:20 Vision tab on the Main Menu presents brief details of books planned for publication by Colin Edward Egan in 2020 and 2021.
+The 20:20 Vision tab on the Main Menu presents brief details of books planned for publication by Colin Edward Egan in 2020 through 2023.
 His resumé and a LinkedIn CV profile – available for download – are presented within the Colin Edward Egan tab of the Main Menu.